 Your Afternoon Tea Memories

-Do you have a special memory tied to afternoon tea?
+Do you have a special memory tied to an afternoon tea experience?
 Perhaps it was a quiet afternoon with someone you love, where time seemed to slow.
 Maybe it was a grand affair at a hotel or a hidden gem discovered while traveling.
-Whether it’s freshly baked scones, the clink of china, or warm conversation, I’d love to hear your story.
-Share your favourite afternoon tea memory or most memorable tea spot in the comments below—let’s reminisce together.

 The 170th Spencerville Fair: A Family Day to Remember